 - Punny Name: Her name is similar to the sound the sound that vacuum cleaners (her Weapon of Choice) make.

 - Rummage Sale Reject: You'd think she wears the first thing she finds, because there's no other explanation for why would she would wear a luchador mask, a tie, a very short skirt and a Coat Cape.

 - "Shut Up" Kiss: A non-romantic example.
-Franky kisses her to shut her up, and she becomes quiet.
+Franky kisses Kyuin to shut her up because was disturbing the fight between him and Senior Pink, and she becomes quiet.